jcruz0x/chargen/bookdata/md/half-orc.md

 sealed by marriages, half-orcs are born.

 Some half-orcs
-rise to beeome proud chiefs of orc tribes, their human blood giving them an edge over their full-blooded orc rivals.
+rise to become proud chiefs of orc tribes, their human blood giving them an edge over their full-blooded orc rivals.
 Some venture into the world to prove their worth among humans and other more civilized races.
 Many of